weech/GRIB.jl/README.md

 ## Other notes
 This package has support for multi-field messages on by default.
-If you are not working with files with multi-field messages, you may turn off support with `nomultisupport`.
+If you are not working with files with multi-field messages, you may turn off support with a call to the function `nomultisupport`.

 ## Bug Reporting
 This package has been tested mainly with well-behaved GRIB files, but some files exist that